zeromq/ingescape/doc/content/blog/first_full_agent.md

 In addition to command line parameters, it may be useful to pass commands to an agent when it is running into a terminal.
 Such commands can be helpful to get various informations from the agent or to configure it on the fly.
 Commands can be atomic ones or ones with one or more parameters.

-This is where we will use our regexp files to handle what is typed into the terminal.
+This is where we will use our *regexp.h* and *regexp.c* files to handle what is typed into the terminal.
 In this example, it is necessary to end any keyboard input by the entry key.
-And we try to interpret commands only if they start by '/' and provide at least one character.
+And we try to interpret commands only if they start by '/' and provide at least one additional character.

 This example uses three different regular expressions, respectively capturing a command with :

 - zero parameter,
 - one parameter,
-- one parameter and a string of characters.
+- one parameter followed by a string of characters.

 Feel free to extend them according to your needs and improve their reliability if needed.